21H2/sih-2k25/backend/DEPLOYMENT_GUIDE.md

 3. Test endpoints individually
 4. Verify all environment variables

 The sandbox is perfect for testing and personal use.
-Only upgrade to business WhatsApp if you need it for a real business with many users.
+Only upgrade to business WhatsApp if you need it for a real business with many users.Create a multilingual AI chatbot to educate rural and semi-urban populations about preventive healthcare, disease symptoms, and vaccination schedules.
+The chatbot should integrate with government health databases and provide real-time alerts for outbreaks.